aaronanderson/wd-starter-app/README.md

 * Currently the Quarkus OAuth extension only supports service access with an existing bearer token and not the full OAuth Code Mechanism flow.
 Once Quarkus supports OAuth for web applications I will update this application with Workday SSO.

 * Using this [Maven plugin for generating JAX-WS API stubs](https://github.com/aaronanderson/wdutil/tree/master/wdjws-maven-plugin) this application could [interact with Workday](https://github.com/aaronanderson/wdutil/tree/master/wdjws-example) and perform various operations.
-To keep this application's build and dependencies simple an example of this integration is not included.
+To keep this application's build and dependencies simple an example of this integration was not included.

-* This application should work with Quarkus GraalVM [native image support](https://quarkus.io/guides/building-native-image) but it has not been tested.
+* This application should work with Quarkus GraalVM [native image support](https://quarkus.io/guides/building-native-image) but this has not been tested.

 * This application can be scaled in the AWS ECS environment as document by this [quarkus-ecs-example](https://github.com/aaronanderson/quarkus-ecs-example).